 - There are many techniques, like SWOT (Google it), and SCRUM.
 Use the bright ideas and tools from others.
-They probably know more about it than you, so leverage it to your benefit.
+They are put together by people that know a lot more about planning than you or I, so leverage their knowledge to your benefit.

 - Write it down.
-Put it up where you can see it every day.
+Put your plans up where you can see them every day.

 Some startup owners say they don’t have time to plan.
 I ask, “How come you have time to do tasks over again, when you don’t have time to do it right the first time?”

 After planning comes execution.
 Be flexible when you execute a plan.
-If you find that the plans are not going as desired, reconsider your approach.
-Maybe there is something that you now know that changes the plans.
+If you find that the plans are not going as desired, then reconsider your approach.
+Is something that you now know that changes the plans?
 Adjust if needed, but do it deliberately.

 Planning is never done.